Robust and efficient verification of graph states in blind measurement-based quantum computation

 Recently, a fault-tolerant protocol was proposed for verifying MBQC based on two-colorable graph states \cite{Fujii17}.
-With this protocol, Alice can detect whether or not the given state belongs to a set of error-correctable states; then she can perform fault-tolerant MBQC by using the accepted state.
+With this protocol, Alice can detect whether or not the given state belongs to a set of error-correctable states; then she can perform fault-tolerant MBQC on the accepted state.
 Although this protocol is noise-resilient to some extent, it is not very efficient (see Table~\ref{tab:compare}), and is difficult to realize in the current era of NISQ devices \cite{Presk18,Arute19,Zhong20} because too many physical qubits are required to encode the logical qubits.
-In addition, based on a given quantum error correcting code (QEC), this protocol is robust only to certain correctable errors.
-If the actual error is not correctable, then the probability of acceptance will decrease exponentially with the number of tests, which substantially increases the actual sampling complexity.
+In addition, this protocol is robust only to certain correctable errors since it is based on a given error correcting code.
+If the actual error is not correctable, then the probability of acceptance will decrease exponentially with the number of tests, which substantially increases the actual sample complexity.

-In this work, we propose a robust and efficient protocol for verifying blind MBQC.
-To achieve this goal we propose a robust and efficient protocol for verifying general qudit graph states with a prime local dimension in the adversarial scenario.
+In this work, we propose a robust and efficient protocol for verifying general qudit graph states with a prime local dimension in the adversarial scenario, which plays a crucial role in robust and efficient verification of blind MBQC.
 Our protocol is appealing to practical applications because it only requires stabilizer tests based on local Pauli measurements, which are easy to implement with current technologies.
 It is robust against arbitrary types of noise in state preparation, as long as the fidelity is sufficiently high.
-Moreover, our protocol can achieve optimal scaling behaviors with respect to the system size and target precision, and the sampling cost is comparable to the counterpart in the nonadversarial scenario as clarified in the METHODS section and Supplementary Section~\ref{app:IIDsetting}.
+Moreover, our protocol can achieve optimal scaling behaviors with respect to the system size and target precision $\epsilon,\delta$, and the sample cost is comparable to the counterpart in the nonadversarial scenario as clarified in the Methods section.
 As far as we know, such a high efficiency has never been achieved before when robustness is taken into account.
-In addition to verifying MBQC, our approach can also be applied to verifying many other important quantum states in the adversarial scenario, as explained in the DISCUSSION section.
-Furthermore, many technical results developed in the course of our work are also useful to studying random sampling without replacement, as discussed in the companion paper \cite{Classical22} (cf. the METHODS section).
+In addition to qudit graph states, our protocol can also be applied to verifying many other important quantum states in the adversarial scenario, as explained in the Discussion section.
+Furthermore, many technical results developed in the course of our work are also useful to studying random sampling without replacement, as discussed in the companion paper \cite{Classical22} (cf. the Methods section).

 \textbf{Qudit graph states}\\ To establish our results, first we review the definition of qudit graph states as a preliminary, where the local dimension $d$ is a prime.
 Mathematically, a graph $G=(V,E,m_E)$ is characterized by a set of $n$ vertices $V=\{1,2,\dots,n\}$ and a set of edges $E$ together with multiplicities specified by $m_E=(m_e)_{e\in E}$, where $m_e\in \bbZ_d$ and $\bbZ_d$ is the ring of integers modulo $d$, which is also a field given that $d$ is a prime.
 Two distinct vertices $i,j$ of $G$ are adjacent if they are connected by an edge.
 The generalized Pauli operators $X$ and $Z$ for a qudit read